My Sinus Story

 - aid the regular immune system when it gets overloaded

-- trap microbes, viruses, bacteria, unwanted particles
+- trap microbes, viruses, e.g., from colds, bacteria, unwanted particles

 - protect the lungs from infections and damage from any of the above organisms, etc.